vaibh12/inreq-plugin/README.md

 Request from inside.
 Lightweight API client for IntelliJ — type your endpoint, hit Send, debug your code.

+Skip switching to Postman or managing heavy collections.
+Test your APIs directly where you write your code.

 ## Setup (one time)

-1. Build: `./gradlew buildPlugin`
-2. Install: Settings > Plugins > gear > Install Plugin from Disk > select `build/distributions/inreq-plugin-1.0.0.zip`
+1. Install: Settings > Plugins > gear > Install Plugin from Disk > select `inreq-plugin-1.0.0.zip`
-3. Restart IntelliJ
+2. Restart IntelliJ
-4. Set your port: Settings > Tools > InReq > Server port (default: 8080)
+3. Set your port: Settings > Tools > InReq > Server port (default: 8080)

 ## Usage